IIIF/api/source/api/content-state/0.2/index.md

 #### 3.1.1 Linking: HTTP GET (query string) parameter
 {: #initialisation-mechanisms-link}

-If the intention is to load an entire IIIF resource without focusing on any particular part, the simplest form of the content state _SHOULD_ be used:
+If the intention is that the linked-to client loads an entire IIIF resource without focusing on any particular part, the simplest form of the content state _SHOULD_ be used:

 ```html
 {% raw %}